-Now let’s break it down a little more, and talk about some specific LSAT scores:
+Now let’s break it down a little more, and talk about some specific scores:

 When is a 150 “good”?

-According to StartClass.com, there are over 50 law schools in the United States with median LSAT scores of 150 or lower (though, I’ll warn you that you won’t find them in the table of Top 100 Law Schools, below).
+According to StartClass.com, there are over 50 law schools in the United States with LSAT scores of 150 or lower within their median range (though, I’ll warn you that you’ll find very few of them in the table of Top 100 Law Schools, below).
 In other words, a score of 150 on the LSAT is good enough to get into law school, despite what anyone says to the contrary…just not a top law school.
 (And that’s okay!)

 So does that mean 150 is a good LSAT score?
 It does if your only goal is to get into any law school, and for many people, that’s exactly their goal.
 In this sense, you can think of a 150 as a good score for the passionate applicant.
 These are people who feel driven to practice law because they understand the job, love what it entails, and are prepared to work hard regardless of compensation or recognition.
 If that describes you, and if you’re struggling to score above a 150, relax a little.
 You might not be accepted at your first choice institution, but if you do your research, round out your application, and apply to schools within reach, you should receive some good news.